freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/es6/use-destructuring-assignment-to-pass-an-object-as-a-functions-parameters.md

 }
 ```

-When <code>profileData</code> is passed to the above function, the values are destructured from the function parameter for use within the function.
+When `profileData` is passed to the above function, the values are destructured from the function parameter for use within the function.

 </section>

 ## Instructions

 <section id='instructions'>

-Use destructuring assignment within the argument to the function <code>half</code> to send only <code>max</code> and <code>min</code> inside the function.
+Use destructuring assignment within the argument to the function `half` to send only `max` and `min` inside the function.

 </section>

 ## Tests

 <section id='tests'>

 ```yml